What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Cons: It truly is a touristic area where you won’t find much authentic Korean vibe.
 On top of that, the streets are always packed with people, street food stalls, and street artists.

-Also, Myeongdong is renowned for its exciting nightlife.
-It has an abundance of bars, clubs, and live music venues, so if you are not into that kind of thing, or you are traveling with your family, you might not want to stay around.
+Myeongdong is also renowned for its exciting nightlife.
+It has many bars, clubs, and live music venues, so you might not want to stay around if you are not into that kind of thing or traveling with your family.
 However, you can easily avoid these places.

 Read also: How to get from Incheon Airport to Myeongdong | Where to stay in Myeongdong | Fun things to do & see in Myeongdong